-If you don't focus on these topics in your class 11th and class 12th, you will really be going to regret that when you will appear for any competitive exam later after your class 12th.
+If you don't focus on these topics in your class 11th and class 12th, you will really regret it when you appear for any competitive exams later after your class 12th.

-Before moving into the details I want you to know that math is not hard.
-Because something is hard or easy completely depends on how much afford you put into that thing.
+Before moving into the details, I want you to know that math is not hard.
+Because something is hard or easy completely depends on how much money you put into that thing.

-Suppose, you ask a football player to play a badminton match.
-What he'll say?
+Suppose you ask a football player to play a badminton match.
+What will he say?

 So the point is; PRACTICE.

 The entire math depends on your practice.
 If you're practising a lot of questions, then you will feel that math is an easy subject.
 Otherwise, you will say, math is quite difficult to deal with, only because you are not practising much.

 Because Math is a game of knowing the basics and practising more and more questions.
 A lot of students feel math is difficult, only because they have never worked on their basics of math.
 And in some cases, their teachers never pay attention to them.

 So this lack of attention by teachers later turns into a huge problem for kids.
 You may be thinking, what kind of problem?

 The problem of not being able to solve questions, even simple ones.

 As we all know, every class math contains different topics and different concepts.
 These concepts grow in difficulty level with the increase in class level.